RealFevr releases exclusive NFTs featuring goals from some of the world's top football players and announces Bruno Fernandes as launch ambassador

 RealFevr's NFTs were created using Binance Smart Chain's blockchain, for its simplicity of use and easy integration with other protocols.

-To download images and videos (includes exclusive interview with Bruno Fernandes) please use this link - https://bit.ly/MediaKit-RealFevr
+To download images and video (includes exclusive interview with Bruno Fernandes) please use this link - https://bit.ly/MediaKit-RealFevr

 João Malha